An attorney who gets results for people injured in truck accidents

 Fighting for your rights.
 Standing up to trucking companies.

-Truck accidents are different from car accidents because more parties typically are involved.
+Truck accidents typically differ from car accidents because more parties are involved.
 There is the truck driver, the insurance companies - usually the cab and trailer have separate insurance - and the trucking company that hired the driver.
 In some cases, the trucking company may be liable for the accident.
 You can be sure they will take an active role in trying to deny your claim.

 A trucking company will often send someone to the scene within hours after an accident to investigate.
 They are looking for any evidence that could show the driver or the company was not at fault.
 If they do find evidence of negligence-such as a driver who was speeding, texting or driving longer than allowed by law-they are going to keep it quiet.
 Their goal is to deny you compensation, or at least keep it low.